 One of my greatest joys is photographing people when they’re at their happiest.
-There’s something truly magical about capturing those authentic, unguarded moments, especially when they involve photo-averse husbands or toddlers who think the camera is a direct threat to their existence.
-But hey, I live for the challenge of making everyone feel comfortable enough to forget there’s a camera around - because let’s be real, getting a genuine smile from a reluctant subject is practically a superpower.
+There’s something truly magical about capturing those authentic, unguarded moments, especially when they involve photo-averse grooms or toddlers who think the camera is a direct threat to their existence.
+But how do I win 99.9% of little/big clients over?
+With the help of my two ridiculously effective superpowers:

 xo